Transaction fee accounting how-to

 |---|---|

-mintFeeBps | Recorded mint-fee accrual rate, in basis points. |
+mintFeeBps | Mint-fee accrual rate logged for each mint, in basis points. |

-recipient | Recipient identity recorded with each accrual entry.
+recipient | Recipient identity captured with each accrual entry.
 The recipient is not transferred to automatically. |

 - Inspect accrued fees on the asset detail workspace's fee-accounting tab.
 The tab shows total accrual per operation type and the recipient.

 - Settle off chain on the published schedule.
-The recipient or the administrator transfers value from the operating treasury to the manager outside DALP, using the on-chain accrual record as the reconciliation source.
+The recipient or the administrator transfers value from the operating treasury to the manager outside DALP, using the accrual record as the reconciliation source.

 Troubleshooting